Designing Databases for Historical Research

 See for example that developed for household types in The population history of England, 1541-1871: a reconstruction (1981) by E.A.
 Wrigley and R.S.
 Schofield; or the ongoing HISCO project to develop an international classification system for occupations, available at http://historyofwork.iisg.nl/ (accessed 23/03/2011).

-It would, for example, need to look for
+It would, for example, need to

-benches etc., leading to extremely complicated queries with
+settles, benches etc., leading to extremely complicated

-criteria in queries please sign up to one of our
+handle.
+For criteria in queries please sign up to one of our

 face-to-face Database courses.